Devadhaarini/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.
+1. Importing numpy as np
-2.
+2. Get matrix as input
-3.
+3. Build the formulas to solve the given matrix using gaussian elimination method
 4.

 ## Program:
 ```
-'''Program to solve a matrix using Gaussian elimination without partial pivoting.
+Program to solve a matrix using Gaussian elimination without partial pivoting.
 Developed by: D.Devadhaarini
 RegisterNumber: 212223230040
-'''
 import numpy as np
 n=int(input())
 matrix=np.zeros((n,n+1))